ikozyr-intellective/devops.intellectivelab.com/enterprise-search/configure-uie-for-use.md

 Solr and Crawler scripts can be installed as Windows services.
 To install these as services, download [NSSM](https://nssm.cc/download) and extract files to a folder.
 **Note**: Do not delete `nssm.exe`, since it will be used when services need to be uninstalled in the future.

-Install Solr as a service:
+To install Solr as a service:
 - In Command Prompt, go to the folder where `nssm.exe` is located (e.g `C:\Program Files\nssm\win64\nssm`) and type `nssm install solr-8.5.1`

 - Select the path to the `solr.cmd` folder and enter the arguments as shown: